arne-fuchs/EDLogParser/README.md

 * There are a bunch of null pointers internally.
 I don't know where they come from.
 They scare me.
 Please send help.

 ## Current Scope
-* Finishing the log parser tab
+* Finishing touches to the log parser tab